-- 3.10 The Bank may agree to provide the Borrower with hands-on expanded implementation support for procurement where the Borrower/beneficiary or, as appropriate, the member country, is deemed by the Bank to: - a. be in urgent need of assistance because of a natural or man-made disaster or conflict; or - b. experience capacity constraints because of fragility or specific vulnerabilities (including small states). - 3.11 The scope and nature of such support is determined by the Bank on a case-by-case basis.
+- 3.10 The Bank may agree to provide the Borrower with hands-on expanded implementation support for procurement where the Bank determines that this support is needed to assist the Borrower to achieve the development objectives and outcomes of the project. - 3.11 The scope and nature of such support is determined by the Bank on a case-by-case basis.
 Such support does not result in the Bank's executing procurement on behalf of the Borrower, and project execution remains the Borrower's responsibility.